IBM-Bluemix-Docs/third-party/software-define-details.md

   * Editor on the product lifecycle service

     For more information, see [Assigning access to account management services](/docs/account?topic=account-account-services).

-## Defining your CRN
-{: #sw-details-crn}

-The value of your Cloud Resource Name (CRN) serves as a customer-facing unique identifier that's used to identify a specific resource unambiguously across all {{site.data.keyword.cloud_notm}} products.
-Make sure that the value adequately reflects your product.
-For more details, see [Cloud Resource Names](/docs/account?topic=account-crn).

-Complete the following steps to define your CRN:

-1. Go to the [{{site.data.keyword.cloud_notm}} console](https://cloud.ibm.com/partner-center/sell/){: external}, and click **Sell** > **Products**.
-2. Select the software version that you want to onboard.
-3. From the Details tab, import the version of your product CRN.

-  The CRN value must be immutable and can’t change during the lifecycle of the product that it refers to.
-  {: important}

 ## Defining your catalog entry
 {: #sw-details-catalog}